AlessandroBonomo28/OpenAI-Prompting-Course/README.md

 - simple-bot.py

 ###  Simple-bot
-Is a basic template that I made for making custom telegram bots.
-This bot speaks like Yoda from Star Wars.
+Is a basic template that I made for making custom telegram bots. **This bot speaks like Yoda** from Star Wars, **can remember** previous questions, **is context-aware** and can produce pretty funny answers.
 ### Multi ego bot
 Is a more sofisticated bot that and can switch into its neapolitan alter ego.
 #### Bot in action